 - Stopping: Treatment to halt disease progression.

-Consequences On Long-term Impact
+Consequences on Long-term Impact

 Strategy | Long-term Impact |